 Substack: Limited Features, Brilliant Implementation

-I use Substack for Trends, our premium newsletter.
+I used Substack for Trends, what was once our premium newsletter, now part of XYZ.

 There are a couple of obvious benefits the competition doesn’t offer: